justinbushy/remote-coach/README.md

 # remote-coach
-Elixir App for better remote coaching and video analysis.
+Django App for better remote coaching and video analysis.